srikanth464/MySite/README.md

-Hi, This is Srikanth.
+Hi, This is Srikanth Choudary.
 Created this MySite